slurmulon/gig/README.md

 [`bach`](https://github.com/slurmulon/bach) is a semantic music notation with a focus on human readability and productivity.

-`gig` consumes and synchronizes `bach` tracks with audio files (or really anything) in a browser or browser-like environment.
+`gig` consumes and synchronizes `bach` tracks with audio data (or any kind of data) in a browser or browser-like environment.

 ## Sections